 For much of the spring and summer 2021, U.S. travelers mostly planned international flights to nearby resort destinations in Mexico and the Caribbean.
 They shied away from European vacations, likely due to pandemic-era travel restrictions.

 Over the past month, we’ve seen a fascinating new travel trend.
-Destinations like Toronto and Vancouver are among those with the highest percent change in search volume, likely due to Canada reopening its border to fully vaccinated Americans in August 2021 .
+Destinations like Toronto and Vancouver are among those with the highest percent change in search volume, likely due to .
 It will be interesting to see how the lifting of other pandemic-era travel restrictions will impact future travel trends.

 When will business travel catch up to leisure travel?

 While leisure travel carried the travel and hospitality industry on its back in 2021, many people wonder what the travel market report will be for business travel in 2022 and beyond.
-According to Global Business Travel Association surveys, about 65% of U.S. companies were conducting domestic business travel at midyear 2021 .
+According to Global Business Travel Association surveys, .
 While many others hoped to follow suit later in 2021, concerns about the delta variant led some companies to rethink those plans.

 When companies resume business travel, they’ll be taking a closer look at the bottom line.
 That’s evident by an increase in search demand for travel business management tools, which hit an estimated MSV of 4,400, ahead of searches for U.S. travel restrictions and travel industry trends.
 Searches also show companies’ growing interest in travel insurance and business trip expenses, particularly costs related to car rentals.